6 min read

 New California Cannabis Regulations Released

-The long awaited California cannabis regulations have been released following an emergency meeting between the Bureau of Cannabis Control, the Department of Food and Agriculture, the Manufactured Cannabis Safety Branch and the Department of Tax and Fee Administration.
-With time running out before adult use marijuana is officially legal, we’ve broken down how these regulations will affect your medical marijuana dispensary or cannabis retailer.
+California’s cannabis regulations were finalized after an emergency meeting between several agencies.
+Those agencies included the Bureau of Cannabis Control, the Department of Food and Agriculture, the Manufactured Cannabis Safety Branch, and the Department of Tax and Fee Administration.
+With adult-use marijuana becoming legal, we’ve broken down how these rules affect your medical marijuana dispensary or cannabis retailer.
+Most of what follows covers Chapter 3 of the regulation policy for retailers.
+For the complete text, you can refer to the official agency website.

 Limited Access Areas

-Every marijuana dispensary must establish limited access areas where only employees or authorized individuals are allowed.
-According to California cannabis regulations, authorized individuals who qualify are contractors, vendors, or other representatives who are conducting business with the retailer and should always be escorted by a licensed employee.
-The cannabis business will be required to keep an up-to-date log of all authorized individuals to enter the limited access area to be made available to the BCC.
+Every marijuana dispensary must establish limited access areas.
+In these spaces, only employees or authorized individuals are allowed.
+According to California cannabis regulations, authorized individuals include contractors, vendors, or other representatives conducting business with the retailer.

 Retail Sales Floor

-Entry onto the sales floor will only be allowed after customers present valid identification proving they are older than 21 years of age.
-Any customer between the ages of 18 and 21 will need to provide valid state issued ID and a current doctor’s medical recommendation.
-Acceptable forms of identification include: a California driver’s license, Armed forces identification card or a valid passport from the US or foreign country.
-To meet California cannabis regulations, at least one dispensary employee must be present at all times when customers are on the retail sales floor.
+Entry onto the sales floor is only allowed after customers present valid identification proving they are older than 21.
+However, any customer between 18 and 21 must also provide a current doctor’s medical recommendation with a valid state-issued ID.
+Acceptable forms of ID include a California driver’s license, an armed forces identification card, or a valid passport.
+In addition, at least one dispensary employee must be present whenever customers are on the retail sales floor.

 Hours of Operation

-All dispensaries and cannabis retailers are allowed to make sales and deliveries between the hours of 6am to 10pm PST.
-During non-operational hours the cannabis retailer must ensure the storefront is secure with commercial grade door locks and is protected by an active alarm system.
-Only dispensary employees and contractors are allowed on the premises before opening and after closing.
+All dispensaries and cannabis retailers may make sales and deliveries between 6am and 10pm PST.
+During non-operational hours, the storefront must be secured with commercial-grade door locks and protected by an active alarm system.
+Moreover, only dispensary employees and contractors are allowed on the premises before opening and after closing.

 Cannabis Goods For Display

-All marijuana used for the purposes of display and inspection by customers must remain in the retail area.
-Retailer are responsible that cannabis on display is not visible from outside of the premises.
-Marijuana that is removed from packaging and placed in display containers must only be accessible by customers with the assistance of a dispensary employee.
-Display cannabis is not allowed to be sold or consumed once removed from the packaging and must be destroyed once it’s no longer on display to satisfy California cannabis regulations.
+All marijuana used for display and customer inspection must remain in the retail area.
+Retailers are responsible for ensuring this cannabis is not visible from outside the premises.
+When marijuana is removed from packaging and placed in display containers, customers may only access it with the assistance of a dispensary employee.
+Furthermore, display cannabis cannot be sold or consumed once removed from packaging, and it must be destroyed once it’s no longer on display.

 Cannabis Goods for Sale

-All cannabis goods will only be allowed to be sold to customers or patients if they were received from a licensed distributor.
-Dispensary employees are responsible for check the expiration or sell-by date before adding any product to the inventory.
-Any manufactured marijuana products must comply with the Business and Professions Code before being sold to customers.
+Cannabis goods may only be sold to customers or patients if they were received from a licensed distributor.
+Therefore, dispensary employees must check the expiration or sell-by date before adding any product to inventory.
+In addition, any manufactured marijuana product must comply with the Business and Professions Code before being sold.

 Live Plants

-Selling live plants or cannabis clones is allowed only if the following conditions are met.
-The marijuana plant must not be in the flowering phase and should only be acquired from a nursery with a Type-4 License.
-Labelling all plants or seeds with a tag stating “This product has not been tested pursuant to Medicinal and Adult-Use Cannabis Regulation and Safety Act.”
-Dispensary employees are not allowed to any pesticides on live plants that are being sold to the public.
+Selling live plants or cannabis clones is allowed only under certain conditions.
+First, the plant must not be in the flowering phase.
+It should also be acquired only from a nursery with a Type-4 License.
+Second, all plants and seeds must carry a tag.
+That tag must state: “This product has not been tested pursuant to the Medicinal and Adult-Use Cannabis Regulation and Safety Act.”
+Finally, employees may not apply any pesticides to live plants being sold to the public.

 Daily Purchase Limits

-The new California cannabis regulations set different daily purchase limits for adult-use consumers and medical marijuana patients.
-Retailers are not permitted to sell more than 28.5 grams of non-concentrated marijuana in one day to a single adult-use customer.
-Dispensaries are only allowed to sell up to 8 grams of concentrate and 6 immature plants to recreational users to stay compliant.
-Medical patients can purchase a significantly more amount of cannabis as the limit is set at 8 ounces of marijuana unless otherwise specified by the physician’s recommendation.
+The regulations set different daily purchase limits for adult-use consumers and medical marijuana patients.
+For example, retailers may not sell more than 28.5 grams of non-concentrated marijuana per day to a single adult-use customer.
+In addition, dispensaries may only sell up to 8 grams of concentrate and 6 immature plants to recreational users to stay compliant.
+By contrast, medical patients can purchase significantly more: the limit is 8 ounces of marijuana, unless otherwise specified by the physician’s recommendation.

 Customer Returns

-Cannabis retailers are allowed to accept returns from customers but will not be able to resell these products.
-Any marijuana good abandoned on-site at the dispensary will qualify as a customer return and must be destroyed in accordance with the new regulations set forth by the bureau.
+Cannabis retailers may accept returns from customers.
+However, they will not be able to resell these products.
+Moreover, any marijuana good abandoned on-site qualifies as a customer return and must be destroyed in accordance with the regulations.

 Free Marijuana

-Unfortunately adult-use consumers will not be benefitting from free marijuana.
-Only medical marijuana dispensaries and delivery services with an M-license will be allowed to distribute free cannabis to patients.
-The patient must present valid identification and a doctor’s recommendation.
-The marijuana provided must be recorded in a track-and-trace system and have undergone laboratory testing.
-Free marijuana given to medical patients must be applied to their daily limit and placed in opaque packaging before exiting the dispensary premises.
+Unfortunately, adult-use consumers will not benefit from free marijuana.
+Only medical marijuana dispensaries and delivery services with an M-license may distribute free cannabis to patients.
+To qualify, the patient must present valid identification and a doctor’s recommendation.
+In addition, the marijuana must be recorded in a track-and-trace system and have undergone laboratory testing.
+Finally, free marijuana given to medical patients counts toward their daily limit and must be placed in opaque packaging before they exit the premises.

 Packaging and Labelling

 Labelling and packaging marijuana will no longer be allowed on-site at the cannabis retailer.
-Manufacturers and distributors will be responsible for labelling and packaging both flower and manufactured marijuana products.
-Dispensaries will not be allowed to possess, accept, or sell products that deviate from the original packaging and must place all purchase items in an opaque bag before customers exit.
+Instead, manufacturers and distributors are responsible for labelling and packaging both flower and manufactured marijuana products.
+As a result, dispensaries may not possess, accept, or sell products that deviate from the original packaging.
+They must also place all purchased items in an opaque bag before customers exit.

 Delivery Regulations

-After every delivery transaction the courier must provide the customer with a copy of the receipt.
-The receipt must include the name and address of the retailer, and the name and employee number of the driver and retail employee who prepared the order as well as the customer name and number.
-It must also provide the date and time the order was requested, the physical address, a detailed description of the products as well as weight and volume, and all associated charges, taxes or fees.
-After the transaction is made, the courier must not the time of completion and obtain a signature from the customer and keep a signed copy for the retailer records.
+After every delivery transaction, the courier must give the customer a copy of the receipt.
+This receipt must include the name and address of the retailer.
+It must also list the name and employee number of the driver and the retail employee who prepared the order, plus the customer’s name and number.
+In addition, it must provide the date and time the order was requested and the physical address.
+It must include a detailed product description with weight and volume, as well as all associated charges, taxes, or fees.
+Finally, the courier must note the time of completion, obtain the customer’s signature, and keep a signed copy for the retailer’s records.

 Retailer Inventory